FredHutch/coop/_drafts/opensci-mtg1.md

 ## Up Next

-- What are our values?
-How do we build trust and facilitate collaboration?
+- How do we store and share our data, methods and code?

 ## We want to hear from you!